Community Property With Right of Survivorship vs. Joint Tenancy

 What is the difference between joint tenancy and community property with right of survivorship in California?

 Although the designation of community property with right of survivorship was originally invented in California, couples can own property there under either ownership structure — and indeed, many maintain joint tenancy.
-Community property requires couples to split assets 50/50 in a divorce, which is not the case with joint tenancy.
-However, in both cases, right of survivorship confers the surviving spouse the right to ownership over the home, and other assets, in the event of one spouse’s death.
+Community property generally requires couples to split assets 50/50 in a divorce, which is not the case with joint tenancy.
+However, in both cases, right of survivorship confers the surviving spouse the right to ownership of the home, and other assets, in the event of one spouse’s death.

 What is the difference between joint tenancy and community property in California?